hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 2. Do you see the same content as we just made in our text editor?
 3. Just have a look around.
 Nothing can happen!

-The web inspector is also great for debuggin.
-It can logs errors or comments!
-We will show this later!

 ### DOM